Upgrading to v4

 Environments and Changes to configure blocks.

-v4 adds the ability to differentiate between different target environments.
-In the past, we conflated the environment development and the output mode build as the two ways to target config changes.
+the past, we conflated the environment development and the output mode build

 The configure command can target both environments and modes: